arildojr/UpcomingMovies/README.md

 Upcoming Movies Coding Challenge using Kotlin, RxJava2, Retrofit2, Room, LiveData, Dagger2 and MVVM
 =============================================================================================

-This application displays all the upcoming movies and it's details from [MovieDB API] (https://developers.themoviedb.org/3).
+This application displays all the upcoming movies and it's details from [MovieDB API](https://developers.themoviedb.org/3).

 Libraries / Technologies Used
 ------------------------------